mpirvu/TechXchange2003/README.md

        ```

     2. Verify that the `runJMeter.sh` script contains these service addresses for the JHOST environment variable passed to the JMeter containers:

+       **IMPORTANT**: Please ensure to fill in all [Your initial] fields with the namespace used in the creation step above before proceeding to run the runJMeter.sh file.

        ```
        cat runJMeter.sh | grep JHOST
        ```
-       Note: if you selected to start the `AcmeAirKN_SCC_InstantON` service instead of `AcmeAirKN_SCC`, then edit `runJMeter.sh` to comment out the second container invocation (the one with JHOST="acmeair-scc-default.apps.ocp.ibm.edu") and remove the comment from the third container invocation (the one with JHOST="acmeair-sccio-default.apps.ocp.ibm.edu").
+       **Note**: if you selected to start the `AcmeAirKN_SCC_InstantON` service instead of `AcmeAirKN_SCC`, then edit `runJMeter.sh` to comment out the second container invocation (the one with JHOST="acmeair-scc-default.apps.ocp.ibm.edu") and remove the comment from the third container invocation (the one with JHOST="acmeair-sccio-default.apps.ocp.ibm.edu").

     3. Launch jmeter containers:
        ```